All Episodes

 This according to a government affidavit recounting wiretapped phone calls the man made.

-Julio Sanchez, who ran a three million dollar a year forgery operation before he was arrested in April, was expecting Congress to pass a legalization program, which he called amnesty, and said he could forge documents to fool a U.S. government into believing that illegal aliens were in the country in time to qualify for amnesty.
+Julio Sanchez, who ran a $3 million a year forgery operation before he was arrested in April, was expecting Congress to pass a legalization program, which he called amnesty, and said he could forge documents to fool a U.S. government into believing that illegal aliens were in the country in time to qualify for amnesty.

 Not all of them do want this.